JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 &nbsp;
 # Monitoring Member

-The TLDR answer is to just place the [Monitor] attribute on a field, property, event or method.
+If you skipped to this part here is a quick TLDR: Just place the `[Monitor]` attribute an a field, property, event or method and get its value or state monitored in a customizable UI during runtime.
+When monitoring non static (instances), you have to register the monitored target, as shown in the next point.
+Other than that there is not much to it.
+Just try it out yourself.